Written by a queer couple, who have heard it all.

 Plenty of people do it all the time!
 It’s no biggie.

-Ok, your lesson on nine things not to say to a queer expecting couple is officially over!
+Ok, your lesson on what not to say to a queer couple is officially over!
 Did you take notes?

 For more of Rose & Rosie’s parenting journey, check out their Parental Guidance podcast here.